First look: Subaru Hybrid

 Subaru believes the time is right for the release of its first hybrid drivetrains onto the Australian market.
 Forester and XV hybrid variants join the existing range, promising improved fuel economy and additional torque in lower speed environments.

 The e-Boxer system, as Subaru is calling it, adds a 12.3kW, 66Nm electric motor connected through the transmission, powered by a lithium ion battery to enhance low and mid-speed performance.
-The system operates in three modes: motor assist EV driving, which under the right conditions will operate the vehicle on electric only up to 40km/h; for mid-speed and acceleration the electric motor combines with the 2.0L boxer engine to produce a more responsive and fuel efficient operation; and at high speed it runs only on the petrol engine.
-The battery is charged both by kinetic energy when decelerating or braking, and the petrol engine spinning the drive motor.
+The system operates in three modes: motor assist EV driving, which under the right conditions will operate the vehicle on electric only up to 40km/h; for mid-speed and acceleration the electric motor combines with the 2.0L boxer engine to produce a more responsive and fuel-efficient operation; and at high speed it runs only on the petrol engine.
+The battery is charged both by kinetic energy when decelerating or braking, and by the petrol engine spinning the drive motor.